 Cortisol production: regulation and influencing factors

 ACTH (adrenocorticotropic hormone) is a polypeptide hormone secreted primarily by the pituitary gland.
-Its main role is to stimulate the production of cortisol by the adrenal glands, acting as a primary activator of this process.
+Its primary role is to stimulate the production of cortisol by the adrenal glands, acting as a primary activator of this process.
 ACTH binds to receptors on the surface of adrenal cells, triggering a series of biochemical reactions that lead to the conversion of cholesterol into cortisol.
 This mechanism is essential for maintaining hormonal balance and responding effectively to stress.

 Cortisol follows a daily cycle called the nycthemeral rhythm.
 This cycle includes a morning peak that typically occurs between 6 a.m. and 8 a.m.
 This peak corresponds to the time when the body prepares to face the challenges of the day.